|

 Sensing his presence, My Lady turned andas though his being

-to her lips in a silent Shhhh.
+a finger to her lips in a silent Shhhh.

 What a woman!
 Wolfram felt a thrill of excitement.
 What a pair